logyca/python-libraries/logyca-azure-storage-blob/samples/docs/software-development-another-tool.md

 [← Return to the main README](../README.md "Return to the main project file")

+# Developed with another tool or via console

-# Creation of the virtual environment
+## Creation of the virtual environment

 🧰 Install Python on your operating system and locate the binary.
 🔍📁 For this documentation, Python 3.11 has been downloaded and installed, and the binary is located in this path